cbamedjonekou/cbamedjonekou.github.io/README.md

-# Portfolio (Machine Learning/Artificial Intelligence/Hacking Principles):
+# Deaththeberry's Portfolio:

-This portfolio is a compilation of notebooks which covers my efforts in learning Data Analysis, Machine Learning, Artificial Intelligence, and Hacking Techniques.
+This portfolio is a compilation of notebooks which covers my efforts in learning Data Analysis, Machine Learning, Artificial Intelligence, and Hacking Proof of Concepts, and Pertinent School Projects.
 There are separate categories for separate projects.

 # Machine Learning/Artificial Intelligence: